15 Things to Do in Matsushiro & Where to Stay

 Today, the town’s samurai heritage lives on many excellent Edo Period attractions including Matsushiro Castle Park, the former Sanada Residence and Bunbu Military Academy, other samurai residences, temples, shrines and museums.

 Beneath its feet, Matsushiro is also home to an open secret… Constructed in the final months of World War II, the Zozan Imperial Wartime Tunnels were excavated as the intended headquarters from the Japanese military, government and Imperial Family.
 The war ended before the tunnels were completed or used but still exist today and can be visited by the public – a poignant, sombre yet very important testament to the huge cost of war on all sides.

-1 / Matsushiro Castle Park / all year round
+1 / MATSUSHIRO CASTLE PARK / all year round

 If you are arriving in Matsushiro using the public bus, look to your right past the old train station and you will see the backside of Matsushiro Castle Park.
 Boasting many beautiful cherry blossom trees within the walls of the old castle, the park sits on the foundations of the former castle with several reconstructed buildings including the gate maintaining the historic character of the grounds.

 Only the foundation walls and surrounding moat are original yet the park is well-worth visiting and offers great photography opportunities, especially in spring!

 The inner grounds of Matsushiro Castle Park boasts many mature cherry blossom trees.
 Known as ‘sakura’ in Japanese, the flowers typically bloom in early April – although the exact timing varies from year to year.
 Admission to the park is free however it is only open from 09:00 to 17:00, with the last entry at 16:30.
 The Matsushiro Spring Cherry Blossom Festival – see below for details – takes place in and around the castle grounds on the second Saturday in April – a great time to experience the blossoms.

 Should you miss the festival or peak bloom, it is still worth visiting the park as petals drop from the trees into the surrounding moat, a truly beautiful sight.
 The castle grounds are one of Nagano’s best-known blossom-viewing spots

-3 / Sanada Family Residence / all year round
+3 / SANADA FAMILY RESIDENCE / all year round

 Built by Sanada Yukinori in 1864 – at a time the original castle was still standing – the Sanada Family Residence first served as home to his mother-in-law, before becoming his own retirement house in his later years.
 The Sanada Residence continued to be used by the Sanada family until it was donated to Nagano City in 1966.
 Declared a National Historic Site in 1981, the building consists of fifty-three rooms and extensive gardens.
 While there is little English information inside the residence, QR codes accompanying Japanese displays allows visitors with smart phone to translate the text to English.

-4 / Bunbu Literary & Military Arts School / all year round
+4 / BUNBU LITERARY & MILITARY ARTS SCHOOL / all year round

 Opened in 1855, the ‘Matsushiro Bunbu Gakko’ is alternatively referred to as the ‘Matsuhiro Bunbu Military Academy’ or more formally, the ‘Old School for Literary and Military Arts’.
 Instituted to educate the sons of higher status samurai in marital arts, traditional literature and arts along with Western medicine and military science, the former school has recently been beautifully restored.
 Nine buildings including the main school building and several ‘dojo’ for marital arts training make-up the school, which can be visited purely for sightseeing or to enjoy a range of samurai and traditional experiences – see below.

 An interactive/digital shooting gallery will also soon be opened, allowing visitors to handle and use replica guns that students were also trained to use, including matchlock rifles.